-A landslide hazard assessment of the existing slope has been undertaken in accordance with Australian Geomechanics Society's 'Landslide Risk Management', published in March 2007.
+A landslide hazard assessment of the existing slope has been undertaken in general accordance with Australian Geomechanics Society's 'Practice Note Guidelines for Landslide Risk Management', published in March 2007.

-- No evidence of significant soil creep, tension cracks or landslip instability were identified across the site or on adjacent properties as viewed from the subject site at the time of our inspection. - The site is mapped as G2 and G4 landslide risk/geotechnical hazard with reference to Schedule 1 - Map C - Potential Geotechnical Landslip Hazard Areas, Manly DCP, Northern Beaches Council (Appendix D).
+- No evidence of significant soil creep, tension cracks or landslip instability were identified across the site or on adjacent properties as viewed from the subject site at the time of our inspection. - The site is underlain by sandstone bedrock which is outcropping in several locations and expected to be found at shallow depths across the site. - The property is classified as Area B with reference to Northern Beaches Council WLEP Warringah Landslip Risk Map (Image 2).